HPCurtis/Bayescuped/README.md

 From both the standardly applied Ordinary least square methods and a Bayesian CUPED model implmented using the Stan probabalistic progaming language.

 The analysis example here is a based around a simulated data set for Marketing company running an ad campaign and wanting to run A/B test to estimate the impact of the ad campaign on company revenue.
-The big difference here in this simulated example that with have observed users revenue in the treatment (Served the ad) and the control (not ad campaign) pre-exposure.
+The big difference here in this simulated example is that we have observed users revenue in the treatment (Served the ad) and the control (not ad campaign) pre-exposure.

 ![plot](visualisations/revenues.png)